harisankar95/pathfinding3D/README.md

-# python-pathfinding
+# python-pathfinding-3D

-Pathfinding algorithms for python 3.
+Pathfinding algorithms for python3 froked from [python-pathfinding](https://github.com/brean/python-pathfinding) by @brean

 Currently there are 7 path-finders bundled in this library, namely: